f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ## Docker Setup (_optional_)

 We recommend using a jump host (Linux machine) where you can configure the required services, such as Docker, which includes demo apps.
-Docker setup is only used for initialization and/or [Automated Workflow](#automated-workflow-guide).
-If you prefer not to use Docker, you can skip this step.
+Docker setup is only used for initialization and/or [Automated Workflow](#automated-workflow-guide). **If you prefer not to use Docker, you can skip this step but in that case make sure Ansible, Python 3 and Terraform are installed in Jump Host.**

 ### 1. Build Docker